dvdmtw98/blog/Post Vault/articles/2021-03-10-overthewire-bandit-level-21-level-22.md

 ### Solution

-Since we know there is an task that is being executed by cron lets have an look at all the cron jobs on the system
+Since we know there is a task that is being executed by cron let's have a look at all the cron jobs on the system

 ```
 bandit21@bandit:~$ ls /etc/cron.d/